eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy/GUI/Getting_Started.md

 imported.
 In case the trip file `demo.trip.xml` exists, it will also be imported.

-In the same way it is possible to crate an empty scenario under menu `Scenario>New...`.
+In the same way it is possible to create an empty scenario under menu `Scenario>New...`.

 ### Browsing the scenario